atrettel/windbag/design.md

     - Binary and CSV are both archival and sufficient.
 Other file formats occasionally require additional libraries, and this also violates the goal of having no external dependencies other than MPI.

+    - That said, I am not against eventually using other open formats like HDF5 with the code, but I find using binary sufficient for the time being, Binary has all of the properties the code needs without having to use any additional libraries.

 - Real-world geometries (complex geometries)